nulib/donut/README.md

 * [Geonames user registration](http://www.geonames.org/manageaccount)
   * For local development, add the registered user to `settings.local.yml` with the `geonames_username` key, e.g. `geonames_username: geonames_test_user`
 * Add local fits path to `/config/settings/local.yml`
+* Donut only wants "NUL Collection" types to be public.
+Add the gid of the collection type you want to index in Elasticsearch to your `config/settings/development.local.yml`.
+Ex: `nul_collection_type: gid://nextgen/hyrax-collectiontype/3`.

   ```
   fits: